Sana Biotechnology Inc. (SANA): Skating on Thin Ice? We Know the Answer

 SANA’s Market Performance

-SANA stocks went up by 7.09% for the week, with a monthly drop of -17.05% and a quarterly performance of -68.58%, while its annual performance rate touched -80.66%.
-The volatility ratio for the week stands at 7.79% while the volatility levels for the past 30 days are set at 7.93% for Sana Biotechnology Inc..
-The simple moving average for the period of the last 20 days is -5.25% for SANA stocks with a simple moving average of -67.04% for the last 200 days.
+SANA stocks went up by 29.92% for the week, with a monthly jump of 8.72% and a quarterly performance of -59.19%, while its annual performance rate touched -79.23%.
+The volatility ratio for the week stands at 11.12% while the volatility levels for the past 30 days are set at 8.89% for Sana Biotechnology Inc..
+The simple moving average for the period of the last 20 days is 13.93% for SANA stocks with a simple moving average of -59.95% for the last 200 days.

 Analysts’ Opinion of SANA